jaibhasin/atoms-playground/README.md

 - **Scroll** - Zoom in/out
 - **Leva Panel** - Adjust rotation speed, glow, and particles
 - **Element Buttons** - Switch between different atoms

+## Future Ideas

+- **Photoelectric Effect Simulation** – Add a controllable light source that shines on the atom.
+Let users vary light frequency and intensity to see when electrons are emitted from the material, illustrating threshold frequency and kinetic energy of emitted electrons.
+- **Element Info Card** – Show a compact information panel for each element (category, period/group, electron configuration, common uses, fun facts) that updates when you switch atoms, tying the visualization to real-world chemistry context.